a-h-b/dadasnake/README.md

 ## How to run dadasnake
 To run the dadasnake, you need a config file and a sample table, plus data:
 * The config file (in yaml format) is read by Snakemake to determine the inputs, steps, arguments and outputs.
-* The sample table (tab-separated text) gives sample names and file names in the simplest case, with column headers named library and r1_file (and r2_file for paired-end data sets) - its path has to be mentioned in the config file.
-You can add columns labeled `run` and `sample` to indicate libraries that should be combined into one final column and different sequencing runs.
+* The sample table (tab-separated text) always gives sample names and file names, with column headers named library and r1_file (and r2_file for paired-end data sets).
+The path to the sample table has to be mentioned in the config file.
+You can add columns labeled `run` and `sample` to indicate libraries that should be combined into one final column and different sequencing runs (see the section about the sample table below).
 * All raw data (usually fastq files) need to be in one directory (which has to be given in the config file).
-* It is possible (and the best way to do this) to have a config file per run, which defines all settings that differ from the default config file.
+* It is possible (and the best way to do this) to have one config file per run, which defines all settings that differ from the default config file.

 ### Using the dadasnake wrapper
 As shown in the installation description above, dadasnake can be run in a single step, by calling dadasnake.
 Since most of the configuration is done via the config file, the options are very limited.
 You can either: